-The time frame for return of cash to investors is six business days in which time equities may be liquidated to realise cash for redemption payouts.
+The time frame for return of cash to investors is six business days in which time equities may be liquidated to realize cash for redemption payouts.
 In addition, the Securities Exchange Commission and the Fund require additional business days' notice to the Fund from large investors redeeming over 3% of the Fund and the Fund is also permitted to borrow up to 15% of the deposited property for redemption payouts.
+During the year, the Fund has obtained overdraft facilities amounting to Rs.
+250 mn which is 9.86% of the deposited property, at a interest rate of PLR + 0.5%.

-Furthermore the unit trust code requires a minimum of 3% of the deposited property to be maintained in cash or near cash (near cash means investments such as bank/call deposits, repurchase agreements with maturities of less than 3 months, commercial paper endorsed or guaranteed by a Licensed Commercial Bank or Licensed Specialised Bank with maturities of less than 3 months and government securities including government bonds with maturities of less than one year which can be readily convertible into cash).
+Furthermore the unit trust code requires a minimum of 3% of the deposited property to be maintained in cash or near cash (near cash means investments such as bank/call deposits, repurchase agreements with maturities of less than 3 months, commercial paper endorsed or guaranteed by a Licensed Commercial Bank or Licensed Specialized Bank with maturities of less than 3 months and government securities including government bonds with maturities of less than one year which can be readily convertible into cash).